 Ramping up as wind and solar developer

-Towards 2040, population growth and increased living standards will lead to increasing energy use globally.
+Towards 2050, population growth and higher standard of living will lead to increasing energy use globally.
 At the same time, we expect significant energy efficiency improvement and more use of electricity.
-Statkraft commits be part of the global transition towards a low carbon economy.
+This massive growth increases the need for flexibility.

 Statkraft as Europe’s largest renewables player is well placed to deal with increased energy use.
-But also we have to adapt; adjust strategy and to improve on efficiency and agility.
-Statkraft will meet the increased need for renewable energy solutions, ramping up as a major wind and solar developer.
+But also we have to adapt; adjust strategy and to improve on efficiency and agility to meet the increased need for renewable energy solutions.

 Aiming at installed capacity of 6 GW wind and 2 GW solar energy

 Statkraft has built 1 gigawatt of wind and solar and have yet another gigawatt under construction.
 Our ambition is to develop 6 GW of wind power and 2 GW of solar power by 2025.